 The elephants are coming to Salve

-An international collaboration between Indigenous artisans, contemporary artists and cultural institutions, The Great Elephant Migration aims to support Indigenous-led conservation efforts and inspire peaceful human and animal coexistence.
+An international collaboration between Indigenous artisans, contemporary artists and cultural institutions, the Great Elephant Migration aims to support Indigenous-led conservation efforts and inspire peaceful human and animal coexistence.

 “In the last 40 years, the human population of India has doubled to 1.4 billion, which has coincided with an increase in the number of elephants, rhinos, lions and tigers in the country,” said Ruth Ganesh, Coexistence Collective co-founder and trustee of the Elephant Family NGO.
 “The extraordinary success of this compassionate coexistence is a testament to the power of collective empathy.”

-“As a mission-driven institution, we are guided by five critical societal concerns: the Earth, immigration, nonviolence, anti-racism and women,” said Dr. Kelli J. Armstrong, Salve’s president.
+“As a mission-driven institution, we are guided by five critical societal concerns: the Earth, immigration, nonviolence, anti-racism and women,” said Dr. Kelli J. Armstrong, Salve Regina’s president.
 “Hosting the herd is a way for us to live our mission, help our students learn while they do meaningful work, and join with Art&Newport and our neighbors to bring this special experience to our community and all who visit.”

-As part of its whole-person approach to education that integrates academics with practical experience, Salve runs a co-curricular Cliff Walk Ambassador program in which students study the history, economic impact and environmental aspects of the Cliff Walk and receive training in public speaking to act as docents.
-Four students are part of a special summer component to help guide visitors while they’re at the Salve installation, and they are also learning about the Great Elephant Migration.
+As part of its whole-person approach to education that integrates academics with practical experience, Salve Regina runs a co-curricular Cliff Walk Ambassador program in which students study the history, economic impact and environmental aspects of the Cliff Walk and receive training in public speaking to act as docents.
+Four students are part of a special summer component to guide visitors while they’re at the University’s installation, and they are also learning about the Great Elephant Migration.

 “These elephants are just magnificent,” Armstrong added.
 “We’re honored to share our space with them and help inspire compassionate coexistence.
 We can’t wait to see visitors, students, faculty and staff enjoying something so unique and joyful on our campus.”